Blogs

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the height of God’s love.
+JOHN SHIRK – In the Year of Trust, today’s Focus on God examines Jesus as the answer.

 John Shirk